-May 15th, 2004 - It was in Johannesburg when the results of the hosting bids for the 2010 FIFA World Cup were meant to be announced.
-South Africa lost the bid for the 2006 world cup to Germany in a closely fought contest.
+"May 15th, 2004 - It was in Johannesburg when the results of the hosting bids for 2010 FIFA World Cup were meant to be announced.
+South Africa lost the bid for the 2006 World Cup to Germany in a closely fought contest.

 South Africa was up against Egypt, Libya and Morocco this time around.
-A poor showing at the African cup of nations did not do any good for their chances to host the prestigious tournament.
+A poor showing at the African Cup of Nations did not do any good for their chances to host the prestigious tournament.

 Nevertheless, the rainbow nation was quite upbeat about their chances.
-When the then FIFA president Sepp Blatter announced that South Africa would indeed be the host for 2010 WC the nation erupts in joy.
+When the then FIFA president, Sepp Blatter, announced that South Africa would indeed be the host for 2010 WC, the nation erupts with joy.

 4 months later, I received a call from Durban City Manager - Dr Michael Sutcliffe's office asking me to come over for a meeting.
-I was personally involved in several projects for his office and hence thought it was a routine call up for a project review.
+I was personally involved in several projects for his office and hence, thought it was a routine call-up for a project review.

-When I landed at his office there were 7 other people in that conference room and most of them were not familiar to me.
+When I landed at his office, there were 7 other people in that conference room and most of them were not familiar to me.

-Dr Sutcliffe walked in and announced that this was the Technology task force that he was assembling to get the "Project" underway.
-I was still puzzled as to what is this so called "Project".
+Dr Sutcliffe walked in and announced that this was the Technology Task Force that he was assembling to get the "Project" underway.
+I was still puzzled as to what this so-called "Project" is.

-It was only after the first 15 minutes into the conversation that I realized that it was the FIFA 2010 where Durban was to host 3 group matches and 1 semifinals.
-The members I see in front of me were meant to work on the entire technology strategy and roll out leading up to the event.
+It was only after the first 15 minutes into the conversation that I realised that it was the FIFA 2010 where Durban was to host 3 group matches and 1 semifinals.
+The members I saw in front of me were meant to work on the entire technology strategy and roll-out leading up to the event.

-As an ardent football fan I was excited and privileged to be there.
+As an ardent football fan, I was excited and privileged to be there.
 The event was a grand success and free from any glitches.
-They were gracious enough to host me for the Germany Vs. Spain semifinals.
+They were gracious enough to host me for the Germany Vs. Spain semifinal.